-We aim to create the most environmentally advanced education and research building on a college campus in the Southeast.
+The two organizations have created the most environmentally advanced education and research building on a college campus in the Southeast.
 They named it the Kendeda Building for Innovative Sustainable Design.
 Now, they’re leveraging that partnership to guide others across the region toward more sustainable materials and processes.

 In September 2015, Georgia Tech and Kendeda announced plans to design and construct the first building in Georgia certified under the Living Building Challenge — the world’s most rigorous green-building certification standard.
-Kendeda is funding the entire project with its largest single grant ever: $25 million for design and construction, and another $5 million for support activities.
-Georgia Tech President Angel Cabrera and Kendeda Fund Executive Director dedicated the building in 2019.
+Kendeda funded the entire project with its largest single grant ever: $25 million for design and construction, and another $5 million for support activities.
+Georgia Tech President Angel Cabrera and Kendeda Fund Executive Director dedicated the building in October 2020.

-To do the work, Tech has assembled a highly qualified set of design and construction partners, many of whom already are experienced with the Living Building Challenge.
-Among them are the architectural team of Lord Aeck Sargent of Atlanta and The Miller Hull Partnership of Seattle, and the construction manager, Skanska USA.
-Together with various subcontractors and leading-edge Georgia Tech researchers, team members already are collaborating on the building’s design, and after construction, on its programs.
+To do the work, Tech assembled a highly qualified set of design and construction partners.
+Among them were the architectural team of Lord Aeck Sargent of Atlanta and The Miller Hull Partnership of Seattle, and the construction manager, Skanska USA.
+They also drew upon expertise at Georgia Tech — before construction, on the building’s design, and after construction, on its programs.

-Meanwhile, both Kendeda and Tech are committed to leveraging our project to spread the word about advanced green building in our region.
-We want to educate property owners, architects, engineers and contractors, as they address environmental challenges facing the Southeast’s building sector.
+Now, both Kendeda and Tech are leveraging the project to spread the word about advanced green building in the southeastern U.S. The aim is to educate property owners, architects, engineers and contractors, as they address environmental challenges facing the Southeast’s building sector.

-The lead writer for the site is Ken Edelstein, a longtime Atlanta journalist who specializes in communicating about sustainable infrastructure.
+The lead writer and editor of the site is Ken Edelstein, a longtime Atlanta journalist who specializes in communicating about sustainable infrastructure.
 Other team members will contribute from time-to-time.